KxSystems/docs/docs/wp/surveillance-latency/index.md

 replayFinishTime          | If set, only data up to this timestamp will be replayed.
 Otherwise, 5 minutes of data will be replayed. intradayFrequency         | 0 for realTime, 1, 5 or 10 for the number of minutes to run intraday.
 This test has 4 alert engines running. `99` to run all execution points (all 16 alert engines).
 Defaults to 1.

-These options can be set when starting the master kdb+ process, for
+These options can be set when starting the primary kdb+ process, for
 example:

 ```bash